Skip to:

 There are times when, beyond a student's control, he or she does not complete the semester of school and is not able to withdraw via the normal means of withdrawing from the university.
 These situations are typically the result of medical conditions that take the student away from school and they are not physically or mentally capable of withdrawing before leaving.
 In these circumstances, students may petition for a retroactive withdrawal under Academic Operating Policy 12.02.
 Students who wish to petition for a retroactive withdrawal should complete the Petition for Retroactive Withdrawal within one calendar year from the end of the semester the student left school.
 It is important to realize that under no circumstances may a student receive more than one retroactive withdrawal during their matriculation at Mississippi State University.
 This petition requires substantial amounts of documentation justifying why the student was not able to affect a normal withdrawal.

 Occasionally a student finds himself or herself in a situation from which recovery is nearly impossible.
 For these students, we have a petition for academic amnesty.
 Under Academic Operating Policy 12.17, it is possible for a student to have courses in which they earned a "D" or an "F" excluded from the calculation of their GPA.
 There are some strict requirements on this policy, however.
-A student must have been out of any institution of higher learning for a period of at least five consecutive years.
+A student must have been out of any institution of higher learning for a period of at least four consecutive years.
 Generally, courses taken as a requirement of employment that are not considered college-level courses, e.g. blueprint reading, welding, etc., are not considered as enrollment.
 To petition for academic amnesty, a student should complete the Petition for Academic Amnesty and submit it to his or her adviser for consideration.
 If approved, the student will have to complete current degree requirements, and amnesty will not be reflected on the students transcript until a minimum of 12 hours have been completed with at least a 2.00 GPA.
 Under this policy, all courses will remain on a student's transcript, but those for which amnesty has been granted will be excluded from the computation of grade point averages.
 Students should be aware that employers, graduate schools and professional schools will see the entire record and may recompute GPA's for their own purposes.

 Academic Operating Policy 12.17 governs Academic Fresh Start.
-Under this policy a student who has not attended any institution of higher education for at least two consecutive calendar years may have all of her or his grades excluded from the calculation of GPA's.
-Generally, courses taken as a requirement of employment that are not considered college-level courses; (e.g. blueprint reading, welding, etc.) are not considered as enrollment.
+Under this policy, a student who has not attended Mississippi State University for 24 consecutive months, and is pursuing their first baccalaureate degree, may have all of her or his grades earned before and during the 24 months excluded from the calculation of GPA's.
 Students who desire to have a second chance at college can complete the Petition for Fresh Start and submit it to their adviser for review.
-If approved, all college courses, including those transferred from another institution, will be excluded from GPA calculations at Mississippi State University.
+If approved, all college courses, including those transferred from another institution, will be excluded from GPA calculations at Mississippi State University and may never be used to meet graduation requirements.
 Students are required to complete current degree requirements.
 A notation that Academic Fresh Start was granted will be applied to the students transcript once they complete at least 12 hours with a minimum 2.00 GPA.
 Students should be aware that employers, graduate schools and professional schools will see the entire record and may recompute GPAs for their own purposes.

 Students are limited in the number of courses they may take each semester in order to ensure academic success.
 Academic Operating Policy 12.22 allows students on probation to take no more than 14 hours (or four classes).
 Students with an MSU Cumulative GPA between 2.00 and 2.99 may take 19 hours.
 Students with an MSU Cumulative GPA of 3.00 to 4.00 may, with the approval of their adviser, department head and dean take up to 24 hours.
 These limits do not include ensemble or developmental courses, but they do included courses taken by independent study.
 Students desiring to take more than 19 hours should complete the Request for Waiver of Overload Policy and submit it to their adviser.